savageIdeas/backbone-react-flux-todoapp/README.md

   - Run the tests
   - Compile the code (compiles JSX, LESS/SASS and moves to the build folder)
   - Builds the code (bundles, minifies, uglyfies and moves to public)

+Then you can open the index.html generated in the public folder.